Characterising the infinite volume scaling limit of gradient models with non-convex energy: Introduction

-The surface tension $ \sigma_\beta(u) $ can be interpreted as the price to pay for tilting a macroscopically flat interface in the direction given by $u$.
-The existence of the above limit follows from a standard sub-additivity argument.
-The aim of this note is to prove that the scaling limit for non-convex potentials $V$ is characterised by the Hessian of surface tension (as a function of the tilt) and thereby settle a longstanding conjecture.
-In the case of quadratic $V $, the \emph{massless free field}, the measure \eqref{GGM} is Gaussian and many desired characteristics are therefore amenable to explicit computations.
-The challenge for mathematicians has been to develop an equivalent level of understanding for nonquadratic $ V$s.
-On the one hand, one would like to know when the surface tension is strictly convex as a function of the tilt and, on the other hand, check if the large-scale behaviour is that of the massless free field (\emph{Gaussian universality class}).
+The surface tension $ \sigma_\beta(u) $ can be interpreted as the price to pay for tilting a macroscopically flat interface in the direction normal to the vector $(1,-u)\in\R^{d+1}$.
+The principal aim of this article is to prove that the infinite-volume scaling limit for non-convex potentials is characterised by the Hessian of surface tension (as a function of tilt) and thereby settle a longstanding conjecture.

+The simplest example of the class of models described by \eqref{E:GGMfinvol} is represented by quadratic potentials $V$.
+The corresponding random object, the \emph{massless free field}, is Gaussian and its properties in finite and infinite volume are generally well known.
+Models with anharmonic interaction potentials have been studied extensively in the last three decades and considerable progress has been made in extending our understanding beyond the Gaussian setting.
+Among the main questions of interest we highlight the following two: first, one would like to know when the surface tension is strictly convex as a function of the tilt and, secondly, whether the large-scale behaviour is that of the massless free field (\emph{Gaussian universality class}).